 Is Your Form Too Long?

-Shorter forms are easier for a user to complete.
-If your form requires more than a few fields, there are several ways you can make this feel shorter or less overwhelming to users.
+Shorter forms are easier for users to complete.
+If your form requires more than a few fields, there are several ways you can make it feel less overwhelming to users.

-Example: Short content fields, such as Email or Phone, work well for multi-column layouts.
+Short content fields, such as Email, Phone, and Name fields work well in multi-column layouts.

-Example: When a multiple choice field with lots of short options is in multiple columns, it’s easier to see all options at once.
+When a Multiple Choice or Checkboxes field has lots of short options, putting them in multiple columns makes it easier to see all the available items at once.

-After submitting the form, the confirmation message or page will display.
+After a user submits your form, the confirmation message or page will display.

-A confirmation message or thank you page is a great place to show appreciation for the submission, set expectations for response time, and/or guide the user to next steps.
-For inspiration, check out our article with Thank You page examples.
+A confirmation message or thank you page is a great place to show appreciation for the submission, set expectations for response time, and guide the user to the next steps they should take.
+For inspiration, check out our Thank You page examples.

 Does Your Form Work Well on Mobile Devices?

-To test, try filling out and submitting the form within your phone’s browser.
+To test your form’s responsiveness, try filling out and submitting the form in your phone’s browser.

 What to Do If You Have Questions

-If you give these tutorials a try and still have questions, please share these with out support team and we’ll be happy to assist.
+If you give these tutorials a try and still have questions, please share them with our support team and we’ll be happy to assist you.

 That’s it!
-We hope this guide helped you to test your forms before adding them to your site.
+You can now use this checklist to test your forms before adding them to your site.